What Is the Minimum Size Room For a Golf Simulator?

 How Much Room Do You Need For a Golf Simulator Screen?

-A golf simulator screen will usually hover around nine feet in height, so you’ll ideally want at least a couple of feet or more to comfortably house it.
+The space needed for a golf simulator screen includes some extra buffer space to avoid damage.
 You’ll also want to keep in mind that the golf simulator enclosure is where a lot of extra space is taken up.
 If you’re looking for an enclosure to go along with your screen, you’re going to want a lot more space.

 Also remember that you’ll want to keep a buffer between your golf screen and the wall behind, so as to avoid any damage.
 This relates to the total depth or length of your room, which takes into account your whole simulator, from tee to the end of the enclosure.